neurobioinfo/scrnabox/docs/contributing.md

 ---

 #### Contributing
-This is an early version, any contribute or suggestion is appreciated, it is supposed to be an easy-to-use pipline for scRNA analysis, so you can directly contact with [Saeid Amiri](https://github.com/saeidamiri1) or [Rhalena Thomas](https://github.com/RhalenaThomas).
+Any contributions or suggestions for improving the scRNAbox pipeline are welcomed and appreciated.
+You may directly contact [Saeid Amiri](https://github.com/saeidamiri1), [Michael Fiorini](https://github.com/fiorini9) or [Rhalena Thomas](https://github.com/RhalenaThomas).

-If you encounter any [issue](https://github.com/neurobioinfo/scrnabox/issues), please file its Github repository.
+If you encounter any [issues](https://github.com/neurobioinfo/scrnabox/issues), please file them in the GitHub repository.